joshuawynn/Family_Planner/README.md

 ## Decription

-This project is a fullstack  Family to-do list application developed by Joshua Wynn.
-It provides a simple and intuitive interface to manage your a family's tasks and appointments.
+This project is a fullstack  Family to-do list application that focuses of tasks and schedules.
+It provides a simple and intuitive interface to manage your a family's tasks and schedules.

 ## Table of Contents